 A beautiful 75 acre farm located along the eastern Pennsylvania Delaware River basin was the perfect setting for this large private pool and spa designed and under construction by Liquidscapes and several other professionals.
 We were retained to install the granite pool and spa decks.

-A natural stone pool oasis designed and under construction by Liquidscapes and several other professionals.
-We were retained to install the drainage, quartzite pool coping, pool and spa decks, veneer, and plantings.
+A natural stone pool oasis designed and built by Liquidscapes and several other professionals.
+We were retained to install the drainage, quartzite pool coping, pool and spa decks, veneer, plantings, Coastal Source lighting & audio.

 The residence is located on a 3-acre lot with a scenic wooded backdrop.
 The client wanted a high quality outdoor dining room, lounge, and grilling terrace.
 We used the best quality natural bluestone for this project.
 The textures and fossil patterns in this natural cleft bluestone were superb.
 Smooth bluestone treads were used to border the dining area and for inlays to create textural contrast.
 Custom bullnose treads were used for the natural stone porches.
 Check out the frosty picture of the bluestone!